billzee/billzee/README.md

 Hey, thanks for stopping by.

-I am the CEO of an MSP by day and a wanna be Python :snake: dev by night (occassionally at lunch too).
+I am the CEO of an MSP by day and a wannabe Python :snake: dev by night (occasionally at lunch too).

 Here are some ideas that GitHub gave me to get started on this profile (click each item to expand):